It4innovations/hyperqueue/docs/deployment/worker.md

 ### Lost connection to the server

-The behavior of what should happen with a worker that lost its connection to the server is configured via `hq worker start --on-server-lost=<policy>`.
+The behavior of what should happen when a worker loses its connection to the server is configured via `hq worker start --on-server-lost=<policy>`.
 You can select from two policies:

 * `stop` - The worker immediately terminates and kills all currently running tasks.
-* `finish-running` - The worker does not start to execute any new tasks, but it tries to finish tasks that are already running.
+* `finish-running` - The worker does not start executing any new tasks, but it tries to finish tasks that are already running.
 When all such tasks finish, the worker will terminate.

 `stop` is the default policy when a worker is manually started by `hq worker start`.
 When a worker is started by the [automatic allocator](allocation.md), then `finish-running` is used as the default value.

+## Worker groups

+Each worker is a member of exactly one worker group.
+Groups are used to determine which workers are eligible to execute multi-node tasks.
+You can find more information about worker groups [here](../jobs/multinode.md#groups).

 ## Useful worker commands
 Here is a list of useful worker commands: